consento-org/crypto/Readme.md

 #### writer.encrypt(body)

-Encrypt and sign a given input with the sender key.
+Encrypt and sign a given input with the `encryptKey` and `signKey`.

 - `body` - what you like to encrypt, any serializable object is possible